 Key AFC playoff questions

-Here are 10 biggest questions heading into the AFC playoffs.
+Here are 10 questions for the AFC playoffs:

 Key NFC playoff questions

 Late-season slumps by the New Orleans Saints and Minnesota Vikings, two teams that at one point represented the class of the NFC, have created a perception that the conference's playoffs are wide-open.